Reapor-Yurnero/COMP4411-Impressionist/README.md

 # COMP4411 Project One - Impressionist

-Since I used the computer in lab, I did not set up the git creditial.
-All commits by me may be invisible.
+Since I used the computer in lab, I did not set up the git creditial. **All my commits is labeled as xfuaf.**

 Thanks for LYH's effort on completing the UNDO/REDO feature as well as his try on the last few challenges!
-We finally earned 16.5 B/S.
+We finally earned 16.5 points bonus.

 ## Build & Run